owlpy/owlpy/CONTRIBUTING.md

 Git is used for version control.
 Use development branches for new features.
 Master branch should always point to a stable version.

-The Pyrot project adheres to [Semantic Versioning](https://semver.org).
+The OwlPy project adheres to [Semantic Versioning](https://semver.org).

 Notable changes must be documented in the file `CHANGELOG.md`.
 The format of the change log is based on [Keep a